If you are experiencing a medical emergency please dial 911 immediately

 A hemorrhagic stroke can be hard to treat.
 Doctors may do surgery or other treatments to stop bleeding or reduce pressure on the brain.
 Medicines may be used to control blood pressure, brain swelling, and other problems.

-The best way to get better after a stroke is to start stroke rehab.
+The best way to get better after a stroke is to start stroke rehabilitation (rehab).
 The goal of stroke rehab is to help you regain skills you lost or to make the most of your remaining abilities.
 Stroke rehab can also help you take steps to prevent future strokes.
 You have the greatest chance of regaining abilities during the first few months after a stroke.
 So it is important to start rehab soon after a stroke and do a little every day.

 After you have had a stroke, you are at risk for having another one.
 But you can make some important lifestyle changes that can reduce your risk of stroke and improve your overall health.